China–Indonesia relations: Public opinion

 According to a 2014 BBC World Service Poll, 52% of Indonesians expressed a mainly positive view of China compared to 28% expressing a mainly negative view.
 A Pew Research Center poll in 2019 found that 36% of Indonesians expressed a favourable view of China while 36% expressed an unfavourable view.
 According to a December 2021 survey from the Australian Lowy Institute think tank, Indonesians were becoming increasingly wary of China and Chinese investments, with six in 10 of the 3,000 respondents agreeing that Jakarta should join with other nations to limit Beijing's rise.
 Only 43% of Indonesians polled said they felt China’s growth was good for Indonesia – down from 54% in 2011.
 According to a Morning Consult poll conducted in July 2022, 46% of Indonesians viewed China favourably while 18% viewed the country unfavourably.
+A survey published in 2026 by the Pew Research Center found that 72% of Indonesians had a favorable view of China, while 28% had an unfavorable view.
+It also found that 76% of Indonesians in the 18-35 age group had positive opinions of China.